Non-asymptotic Superlinear Convergence of Standard Quasi-Newton Methods: Preliminaries

-\begin{remark} We would like to emphasize that our analysis can be easily extended to the case that the conditions in Assumptions~\ref{ass_str_cvx_smooth} and \ref{ass_Hess_lip} only hold in a neighborhood of the optimal solution $x_{*}$.
-Here we assume that they hold in $\mathbb{R}^{d}$ just to simplify our proof and avoid the excessive process. \end{remark}
+\begin{remark} Our analysis can be extended to the case that Assumptions~\ref{ass_str_cvx_smooth} and \ref{ass_Hess_lip} only hold in a local neighborhood of the optimal solution $x_{*}$.
+Here, we assume they hold in $\mathbb{R}^{d}$ to simplify our proofs. \end{remark}